 The shoulder is composed of the bones scapula clavicle and humerus.

 The scapula is a thin triangular bone that functions mainly as a site for muscle attachment and origin.
-It takes part in formation of glenohumeral, acromioclavicular and scapulothoracic joint.
+It takes part in the formation of the glenohumeral, acromioclavicular and scapulothoracic joint.
 It also provides orignin t0 roator cuff muscles.

 Joints of Shoulder